 This is the first time tri-subject verification has been done using the large-scale FIW dataset.
 Efforts here were inspired by earlier work that introduced the tri-subject task to the machine vision community:

 Qin, Xiaoqian, Xiaoyang Tan, and Songcan Chen. " Tri-subject kinship verification: Understanding the core of a family."
-IEEE Transactions on Multimediae 17.10 (2015): 1855-1867.
+IEEE Transactions on Multimedia 17.10 (2015): 1855-1867.

-For more information see data section.
+For more information, see the data section.

 As conventional face verification, we offer 3 modes, which are listed & described as follows: